 The Tiji Festival & its history

-The 15th King of Mustang, Ahang Jampa Dadul, (enthronement approx. 1816, died 1837) the country of Lo witnessed unrest and economic downfall during his reign.
-The queen was also not capable of bearing a son, so to appease the gods and remove obstacles to the Buddhist religious traditions.
-Ngchen Ngawang Kunga Sonam, a great Shakyapa master from Tibet, was invited to visit Lo.
-At Tiji festival, this master is to have to perform the masked dances as the principal dancer, or tsowo.
+At the Tiji festival, this master is to have to perform the masked dances as the principal dancer, or tsowo.
 Folklore describes a mound outside the walls city of Lo-manthang.
-The great master used the arrow to chase away the demons, buried and left the indent on the mound.
-To this very day, this place is considering as the “White Land,” or Sa Kawo.
-After Ngachen Ngawang Kunga Sonam’s visit to Lo, the festival regained its popularity and prior glory.
+The great master used the arrow to chase away the demons, buried them, and left the indent on the mound.

 The Festival revealed

 Although the main celebration in the city’s square no longer took place.
-Chhoede Gumpa, the central monastery of Lo-manthang, continued to celebrate the festival within the priory without economic support from the people.
-It has been following since 1963 and remains still now; despite restored the main celebration.
+Chhoede Gumpa, the central monastery of Lo-manthang, continued to celebrate the priory festival without economic support from the people.
+It has been following since 1963 and remains still now, despite restored the main celebration.

 The Plague would increase in the area, and there would be death, misery, and scarcity everywhere.
-So, the current King, now 25th in the lineage, Jigme Palbar Bista met with the late Khenpo (Head Lama) Tashi Tenzin of Lo-manthang’s Chhoede monastery, the representatives of Lo Tso Dun and top officials to talk over the circumstances.
+So, the current King, now 25th in the lineage, Jigme Palbar Bista, met with the late Khenpo (Head Lama) Tashi Tenzin of Lo-manthang’s Chhoede monastery, the representatives of Lo Tso Dun, and top officials to talk over the circumstances.